Sunscreen -Clarins - UV Plus HP Day Screen High Protection SPF 40

 AntiqueGlitter 3/30/2013 3:22:00 PM

 Sabbath is a brand new shade that Urban Decay has recently launched along with a host of other new shades as of March 2013.
 Sabbath is a matte navy blue, which seems very bland and boring, however I find that it settles into a lovely satin finish with a sheen.
-Worn on the upper and lower lash line with plenty of black mascara, it looks nice and contrasts against my dark brown eyes.
-It also looks great smoked out on the upper and lower lash line for a nice smokey eye!
+It can be mistaken as black though but looks nice and contrasts against my dark brown eyes.
+It also looks great smoked out for a nice smokey eye!
 It has excellent pigmentation.
 I receive full color pay-off with one swipe.
 Not to mention that the longevity is great!
-It lasts all day without smudging, fading, or transferring.
-The formula, like all the other 24/7 Glide-On Eye Pencils, is smooth and creamy.
+It lasts all day!
+The formula is smooth and creamy.
 In heat, it may get a little soft, so if it's too soft, then just put it in the freezer for a while and then it should be fine to use again.
-It retails for $19, which is actually rather pricey regardless of the nice formula and longevity because there are many drugstore eyeliners that have the same formula and quality for a fraction of the price (namely, Milani Liquif'Eye, Prestige Total Intensity, Covergirl Liquiline Blast, and L'Oreal Extra Intense).
-For this reason, I have lowered the rating to a 4.
+It retails for $19.
 Would I repurchase?
 Yes.

 Eyeliner -Urban Decay - 24/7 Glide-On Eye Pencil in Freak